Audiveris/audiveris/docs/_pages/main/limitations.md

 At the next reduction, this stem will be discarded, and the now isolated heads as well.

 This error can be fixed by manually inserting separate standard stems (and the related heads).

+### Edition Limitations

+#### ChordName

+Need to use # and b characters in lieu of sharp and flat in chord name.
+Tesseract OCR to be trained on embedded alteration signs.